 - The UW Event Calendar shows listings for events, performances, lectures, exhibits and more on all three campuses.

 - Notify.UW sends notifications about course availability.
-UW NetID holders who subscribe to Notify.UW can choose to be notified via email and/or SMS text message when classes they are interested in either become available or close during quarter registration.
+On Notify.UW, you can subscribe to courses you are interested in and choose to be notified via email and/or SMS text message when a seat opens up.

 - Canvas is the official learning management system of the UW, used in many UW courses.